gfoot/serialfs/howitworks.md

 subroutines to send and receive bytes, and especially a subroutine to download new code blocks.

+The first thing the initialisation code does is inform the server that it is running, by sending an 'I' byte.
+Then it changes the serial settings to 76800 baud, and the server does the same.
+This speed seems very reliable so long as the client is actively waiting when data comes from the server.

-The initialisation code mostly performs some initial setup, installing a CLI handler (for star commands, so that it can respond to \*S), and ends by executing the ser\_recv\_code subroutine, which waits for the server to send some new code to
+After that the initialisation code performs some more initial setup, installing a CLI handler (for star commands, so that it can respond to \*S), and ends by executing the ser\_recv\_code subroutine, which waits for the server to send some new code to